eliasgb2409/Projects-/README.md

 # IN3110 and IN3050 Course Projects Repository
-This repository contains projects completed for the courses IN3110 - Problem Solving with High-Level Languages and IN3050 - Introduction to Artificial Intelligence and Machine Learning.
+This repository contains projects completed for the courses  IN3050 - Introduction to Artificial Intelligence and Machine Learning and IN3110 - Problem Solving with High-Level Languages.

+Each project has its own directory within the repository, which contains the project files and a README file with instructions for running the program.

 ## IN3050 Projects
 The IN3050 projects included in this repository are: